bhcrane91/ProjectEuler/README.md

 * Java
 * Rust
 * Julia
-* NumPy
+* NumPy.

-as well as an explanation of the algorithm, method and code used to solve the question.
+Additionally there are explanations of the algorithm, method and code used to solve each question.